david-terrett/mosaic-positioner-model/README.md

 - Sort the positioners into ascending order of the number of targets the positioner can reach.

-- For each positioner not yet allocated a target, sort the targets into ascending order of the number of positioners that can reach it and try placing the fiber on each target in both possible configurations until one that doesn't collide with another positioner is found.
+- For each positioner not yet allocated a target, try placing the fiber on each target in both possible configurations until one that doesn't collide with another positioner is found.

 - Repeat step 2 until no more targets can be assigned